pm4js/pm4js-core/DOCS.md

 A process tree object can be converted to an accepting Petri net, by using the included converter.
 The following code provides the conversion starting from a process tree object **let acceptingPetriNet = ProcessTreeToPetriNetConverter.apply(processTree);**

+## Directly-Follows Graphs

+### Frequency DFG

+A frequency directly-follows graph is a type of model where the nodes are the activities, and edges express the directly-follows relationship between activities.
+In PM4JS, it is implemented as an object with the following properties:
+* **activities**: a dictionary associating to each activity the number of occurrences in the log.
+* **startActivities**: a dictionary associating to each start activity the number of cases which started with the given activity.
+The activities must be elements of **activities**.
+* **endActivities**: a dictionary associating to each end activity the number of cases which ended with the given activity.
+The activities must be elements of **activities**.
+* **pathsFrequency**: a dictionary associating to each path between activities (expressed as a string separated by commas) the number of occurrences of the path.

+A frequency DFG object can be instantiated in PM4JS with the following command: **let freqDfg = new FrequencyDfg(activities, startActivities, endActivities, pathsFrequency)**.
+So having the four dictionaries permits to create the frequency DFG object.

+## Performance DFG

+A performance directly-follows graph is a type of model where the nodes are the activities, and edges contain an aggregation of the times between the different activities.
+In PM4JS, it is implemented as an object with the following properties:
+* **activities**: a dictionary associating to each activity the number of occurrences in the log.
+* **startActivities**: a dictionary associating to each start activity the number of cases which started with the given activity.
+The activities must be elements of **activities**.
+* **endActivities**: a dictionary associating to each end activity the number of cases which ended with the given activity.
+The activities must be elements of **activities**.
+* **pathsFrequency**: a dictionary associating to each path between activities (expressed as a string separated by commas) the number of occurrences of the path.
+* **pathsPerformance**: a dictionary associating to each path between activities (expressed as a string separated by commas) the number of occurrences of the path.
+All the keys of
+**pathsPerformance** shall also be keys of the **pathsFrequency** dictionary.
+* **sojournTimes**: a dictionary associating to each activity the sojourn time in the activity (which is a positive real number).
+All the activities of **activities** should be associated with their sojourn time.

+A performance DFG object can be instantiated in PM4JS with the following command: **let perfDfg = new PerformanceDfg(activities, startActivities, endActivities, pathsFrequency, pathsPerformance, sojournTimes)**

 # Algorithms